Jkierem/JuanForm/README.md

 ```

 The utility functions don't do much.
-They only define a property inside the class prototype.
+They only define a property inside the component prototype.
 There is also a way to change how the Form component transforms its children.
 Through the createCustomForm utility method.
-It receives a function and calls it with two parameters: the first is the child to be modified and the second is the instance of the Form component and must return the transformed child.
+It receives a function and calls it with a child and must return the transformed child.
 This does not override the Form's default behavior.
 Only extends it.
 A simpel example:

 ```javascript
 import React from 'react'